mlieshoff/jcrapi2/README.md

 # jcrapi2 1.0.2
 A Java Wrapper For Official Supercell Clash Royal Api

-## Why we moved to the amazing services of packagecloud?
+## Why we moved to the amazing services of packagecloud.io?

--- blog content goes here --
+We moved to packagecloud.io because the bintray closed their nice hosting...
+And packagecloud.io is a really nice place to be :)

 ## Simplest Usage ##

 Note: Please combine the builder methods as it makes sense.
-The demonstrated was is showing only all possibilities.
+The demonstrated usage is showing only all possibilities.
 For more information please check

 https://developer.clashroyale.com/#/documentation